dictionaria/pydictionaria/docs/intro-git.md

 project folder – so, unless stated otherwise, `cd` into your project folder before running any of the `git` commands.

-If you just cloned a repository the output will most like look some thing like
+If you just cloned a repository the output will most likely look something like
 this:

     On branch master